 - The client will demonstrate techniques/initiate lifestyle changes to promote a safe environment.

-2. Identify others at risks like household members, close associates, and friends.
+2. Identify others at risk like household members, close associates, and friends.

 Those exposed may require a course of drug therapy to prevent the spread or development of infection.
 In more advanced countries, high-burden tuberculosis is seen among recent arrivals from tuberculosis-endemic zones, healthcare workers, and HIV-positive individuals (Adigun & Singh, 2022).